-As the crow flies, Ash Lawn-Highland, the former home of James Monroe, the fifth president of the Unites States, is just ½ a mile from the base of Monticello.
-Monroe and Jefferson were close friends, and often visited each other.
+As the crow flies, the home of James Monroe, Ash Lawn-Highland, is just ½ a mile from the base of Monticello.
+Monroe, the fifth president of the United States, and Jefferson were close friends, and often visited each other.

 However, compared to Monticello, Ash Lawn-Highland is nowhere near as imposing.
 As a result, it often gets a bum rap (even among locals) as being of little interest.